ionut-c/killzakeyboard/README.md

 Notable Bugs
 ====
+- Unplayable in Safari - slow performance
+- Safari 5 does not suppor requestAnimationFrame
 - Safari doesn't play sounds (does not support ogg files)
 - W8A doesn't play music and shoot sound (does not support ogg files)
 - Slow Firefox performance